COME FOR THE ADVENTURE

 Daryl is an artist and naturalist and full grizzly bear viewing guide.
 She is a qualified captain with years of experience in many types of vessels in waters from the East Coast to the West Coast and waters in between.
-In the off season, Daryl volunteers with the Comox Coast Guard Auxiliary as a Coxswain in charge of a marine search and rescue crew.
+In the off season, Daryl volunteers with the Royal Canadian Marine Search and Rescue (RCM-SAR) as a Coxswain in charge of a marine search and rescue crew.

 As an artist Daryl uses her art work to show how we are connected with the ecosystem, of which we are a part of.
 Her medium of choice is fiber.
 Whenever possible, she re-purposes paper into hand spun thread for weaving and has on occasion used grizzly bear scat (spring time scat with sedge) to make hand made pooh paper.